Director, Cathedral Counseling Center

 Katie earned her bachelors degree at Davidson College with a double major in Sociology and Religion.
 With a growing desire to support others in pursuit of healing and wholeness, she went on to obtain a Masters in Professional Counseling from Richmont Graduate University.
 Now as a licensed therapist, Katie is privileged to journey with clients towards greater health and wellness.

 Katie provides a safe and nurturing environment to help people navigate difficult life seasons and circumstances.
 She believes that intentionally attending to ourselves and our lives gives us the opportunity to address past pain, engage the present, and gain vision for the future.
-Katie primarily works with female clients across the life span with a variety of presenting concerns.
+Katie works with adults and adolescents with a variety of presenting concerns.
 Some areas of professional interest include depression, anxiety, relationship issues, identity development in older adolescents and young adults, postpartum support, addressing shame, life transitions, difficult family dynamics, and issues of faith and spirituality.
-Katie also offers couples counseling and periodic therapy groups.
+Katie also offers couples counseling and periodic group therapy.
 Additionally, Katie is a former collegiate athlete and coach, and enjoys integrating her past experience by working therapeutically with athletes, coaches, and teams.

 Katie is an Atlanta native.
 She lives with her husband and three young children.
 She enjoys adventuring with her family, spending time with friends, sampling local coffee, writing, and being outdoors (especially in the fall).